-• Students must complete a minimum of 18 graduate credit hours and/or a master's degree in content area (e.g., biology).
+Students must complete a minimum of 18 graduate credit hours and/or a master's degree in content area (e.g., biology) and earn letter grades of B- or higher in these courses.

 Stand-Alone M.S.
 Students

 Students who are pursuing MST as a stand-alone M.S. program after completion of a B.S. degree in a STEM discipline may follow the below template.